 - Remove the muffins from the oven and let cool in the pan on a rack for about 5 minutes.
 Turn the muffins out onto the rack to cool completely.
-Cover and store at room temperature for several days, or freeze for longer storage.
+Cover and store at room temperature for several days.

 - Serving size: 1 muffin